Naomi & Karina Paape

 Dear Fellow Felines:

-Naomi is a 4 year old Tortie and a permanent resident at FLC.
+Namoi is a 5 1/2-year-old Tortie and a permanent resident at FLC.
 She is the shelter supervisor and takes her salary in food.
 She would love for you to learn more about For the Love of Cats at its website, www.floridacatrescue.com